sanjar-notes/ror/Home/4_resource_itineraries/1_railstutorial_book_read/6_Modeling_users.md

 	- Validations are server-level conditions which must be true for a DB operation to be performed.
 They are server level stuff, not DB level.
 	- The constraints I'm talking about here mean uniqueness, length in case of strings, nullity, email type, password and other constraints of a field.
 	- This helps in saving only valid records to the database.
+	- Rails also provides many in built validation logic, known as 'Validation helpers'.
 - How
 	- Validations are specified in model class files.
 Like so:
 	```ruby